bonomani/devmon/docs/TEMPLATES.md

 ### The TABLE options
 The `TABLE:` keyword can have one or more, comma-delimited options following it.
-These options can have values assigned to them if they are not boolean ('nonhtml', for example, is boolean, while 'border' is not boolean).
+These options can have values assigned to them if they are not boolean:
 - `nonhtml`: Don't use HTML tags when displaying the table.
 Instead all columns will be separated by a colon (:).
 This is useful for doing NCV rrd graphing in Xymon.
 - `plain`: Don't do any formatting.
 This allows repeater data (each item on it's own line), without colons or HTML tables.
-One use of this option is to format repeater data with compatibility with a format Hobbit already understands.
+One use of this option is to format repeater data with compatibility with a format Xymon already understands.
 An example is available in the disk test for the linux-openwrt template.
 - `noalarmsmsg`: Prevent Devmon from displaying the `Alarming on` header at the top of a table.
 - `alarmsonbottom`: Cause Devmon to display the `Alarming on` message at the bottom of the table